fraterrisus/walkthroughs/dragon-wars/maps/purgatory.md

 **Secret Door #2 (02,31):** Another way into the City Walls, and another easy way to escape Purgatory.
 Head S down a long corridor to **Secret Door #3 (01,01)** which will let you outside the city.
 This is the closest thing Purgatory has to a 'front door', which is a little weird.

 **Inside the City Walls:** There are a number of fights here with City Guard.
 If you run away or lose, you get kicked back to the starting square (20,13).
+In the SE corner of the map near the hole in the wall, you get different color text.

 **The hole in the wall (25,08):** Another way to escape; this one's harder to get to.
 Use *Climb* or *Swim* to jump into the bay; everyone in the party makes a Strength check against 1d20 or takes 1d10 damage.
 This sets character flag `0x40` which marks you as a friend of the Slave Camp.